AveeSuuu/spring-security-jwt/README.md

 If you prefer to define everything in service classes or stick to simpler layering – go for it!
 This project is meant to showcase *a* way to implement security, not *the* way 😉

+## TODO / Might Happen Next 😄

+- 🔄 Add support for refresh tokens
+- 🧩 Maybe break things into Maven modules – just for the fun of it